Taiwan says request to drop word 'country' preceded BioNTech vaccine deal collapse

 Chen's comments came a day after Taiwan President Tsai Ing-wen directly accused China of blocking the deal with BioNTech.

-The German company, which sells its vaccine in partnership with Pfizer Inc, declined to comment on Tsai’s remarks.
+The German company, which sells its vaccine in partnership with Pfizer Inc (PFE.N), declined to comment on Tsai's remarks. read more

 Taiwan's medical system is coming under increasing strain due to a spike in domestic infections with only about 1% of the population of more than 23 million vaccinated.